The 15 Best Croissants In Melbourne

 Ned’s Bake

-Ned’s Bake specialises in simple European bakes.
-Their bread bakes are the main star, but their croissants are just as delectable.
-The staff are friendly which matches the bakery’s comforting atmosphere.
+Ned’s Bake & Bistro specialises in simple European bakes.
+And although their Breads are the main star, their Croissants are just as delectable.
+What’s more, the staff are super friendly, which matches the Bakery’s comforting atmosphere.

 Why not swap your morning croissant fix for a bagel?
-Here are our top Bagel in Melbourne
+Here are our top Bagels in Melbourne

 Laurent Bakery

 Ah Laurent!
-A mainstay of the Melbourne fancy cakes scene for many a year, they’ve finally opened up a dedicated croissant shop in the Chadstone Shopping Centre.
+A mainstay of the Melbourne fancy Cakes scene for many a year, they’ve got outlets stretching from Chadstone Shopping Centre to Brighton and beyond.

 Croissant by the Laurent - Strawberries and Cream croissant -